 IX.
-You trade online - what are your obligations regarding the ODR Platform?
+You trade online - what are your obligations regarding the EU ODR Platform?

-If you trade online, you have the following obligations in relation to the ODR platform.
-These obligations APPLY TO ALL ONLINE TRADERS whether they intend to use the ODR platform or not:
+If you trade online, you have the following obligations in relation to the EU ODR platform.
+These obligations APPLY TO ALL ONLINE TRADERS whether they intend to use the EU ODR platform or not:

-- You have to clearly provide your e-mail address on your website.
-Providing only an interactive contact form is not sufficient. - You have to provide a link from your website to the Online Dispute Resolution Platform ec.europa.eu/odr.
-This link has to be visible and easily accessible on the website.
+- 1. You have to clearly provide your e-mail address on your website.
+Providing only an interactive contact form is not sufficient. - 2.
+You have to provide a link from your website to the EU Online Dispute Resolution Platform ec.europa.eu/consumers/odr.
+This link has to be visible and easily accessible on the website.8 Furthermore, you have to provide this information in an easily accessible way whether you sell on your own website, third party website such as an online marketplace, or via a mobile app.